Reviewed By:

 ✔︎ Treatment information etc.

 Morning stiffness is the sensation of difficulty moving a joint or the apparent loss of range of motion of a joint that occurs in the morning usually after getting up.
+Many times it may improve with increased movement over the course of the day.

 Seek professional care if you experience any of the following symptoms

-Morning stiffness in joints
+Generally, Morning stiffness in joints can be related to:

-An inflammatory disease affecting multiple joints, particularly in the hands and feet.
-The cause is autoimmunity (body's immune system attacking itself).
+A chronic inflammatory disease where the body's immune system attacks multiple joints, most commonly in the hands and feet.
+The cause and trigger is unknown.

-Your doctor may ask these questions to check for this symptom
+Your doctor may ask these questions to check for this symptom:

-Kaito Nakamura, MD (Rheumatology & Allergy)
+Kaito Nakamura, MD (Rheumatology)

 Dr. Nakamura is a rheumatologist who has practiced in the Ota Nishinouchi Hospital attached to Ota General Hospital, National Health Insurance Matsudo City Hospital, Chiba University Hospital, and the National Health Insurance Asahi Central Hospital.